Tuesday, June 25, 2024

 Video of meerkat standing guard

-We would also see elephants, jackals, yellow mongooses, hartebeests, topis, springboks, Thomson's gazelles, Grant's gazelles, steenboks, elands, and kudus.
+We would also see elephants, jackals, yellow mongooses, hartebeests, topis, springboks, Thomson's gazelles, Grant's gazelles, steenboks, elands, and kudus, plus an aardvark at night.

 Heading onto a salt pan, a dried up lake (KSS)